apache/buildstream/doc/source/arch_data_model.rst

 Source
 ------
-:mod:`Sources <buildstream.element>` are the abstract objects which are responsible for obtaining remote source code or data to import into the build environment, and ensuring that it is done in a bit-for-bit reproducible way without any contamination of the host or build environment.
+:mod:`Sources <buildstream2.source>` are the abstract objects which are responsible for obtaining remote source code or data to import into the build environment, and ensuring that it is done in a bit-for-bit reproducible way without any contamination of the host or build environment.